-Waddesdon is a village 6 miles north of Aylesbury steeped in history.
-It is home to Waddesdon Manor, a Grade I listed country house built by Baron Ferdinand de Rothschild in the late 1800s, now the property of the National Trust.
+Waddesdon is a village six miles north of Aylesbury steeped in history.
+It is home to Waddesdon Manor, a Grade I listed country house built by Baron Ferdinand de Rothschild in the late 1800s, which is now the property of the National Trust.
 There are also plenty of beautiful walks with nearby footpaths or even the Waddesdon Manor Gardens.
 For a classic village atmosphere with a strong community spirit, there’s no need to look any further than Waddesdon.

 Local amenities and entertainment

-The historic village has an excellent variety of services including shops, restaurants and sports facilities.
+The historic village has an excellent variety of services, including shops, restaurants and sports facilities.
 Pubs such as The Long Dog and The Lion are suitable for families, offer great food and are open during the day.
 Foodies absolutely love Waddesdon for its strong gastropub scene.
 For staying active, the village also offers a bowls club, cricket club, badminton club and tennis club.
 For nearby attractions, the Buckinghamshire Railway Centre and Green Dragon Eco Farm are just a short drive away.

 In Waddesdon, primary and secondary schools are available within the village.
 For primary education, the school is Waddesdon Village Primary School, which has a Good Ofsted rating and the secondary school is the Waddesdon Church of England School, which boasts an Outstanding Ofsted rating.

-Waddesdon benefits from being set on the A41 with great road links to Aylesbury, Bicester and the M40 motorway.
-Not far is the Aylesbury Parkway train station which provides services to Aylesbury town centre and London Marylebone.
+Waddesdon benefits from being set on the A41, with great road links to Aylesbury, Bicester and the M40 motorway.
+Not far away is the Aylesbury Parkway trainstation, which provides services to Aylesbury town centre and London Marylebone.
 Additionally, buses run locally to both Aylesbury and Bicester.

 Get your guide to selling